 No. The statewide single-use checkout bag ban, which Eugene's local ordinance aligns with, does not allow for any undue hardship exemptions.

 Retail establishments and restaurants.
-Please see the ordinance for specific definitions.
+Please see Eugene City Code, Section 6.850 for specific definitions.

 Effective December 27, 2019, retail establishments and restaurants are not allowed to distribute single-use checkout bags to customers.
 Single-use bags are those provided to customers at checkout that are made of any material that are NOT: